msanchezromero/Lifecycle-model-of-risk-taking-on-the-job/README.md

 │
 ├── results/                                                # Output datasets (all csv/rds files)
 │
+├── replication files/                                      # R codes for the econometric estimations │
 ├── plots/                                                  # Output plots of the article └── README.txt
 ```